Accumulator-Aware Post-Training Quantization for Large Language Models: Preliminaries

 \subsection{Post-Training Quantization}

-Standard quantization operators, referred to as quantizers, are commonly parameterized by zero-point~$z$ and strictly positive scaling factor~$s$, as shown in Eq.~\ref{eq:standard-quantizer} for weight tensor $\bm{w}$.
-Our work focuses on uniform integer quantization, where $z$ is an integer value that ensures that zero is exactly represented in the quantized domain, and $s$ is a strictly positive scalar that corresponds to the resolution of the quantizer.
+Standard quantization operators, referred to as quantizers, are commonly parameterized by zero-point~$z$ and scaling factor~$s$, as shown in Eq.~\ref{eq:standard-quantizer} for weight tensor $\bm{w}$.
+Our work focuses on uniform integer quantization, where $z$ is an integer value that ensures that zero is exactly represented in the quantized domain, and $s$ is a strictly positive scalar that corresponds to the resolution (or step size) of the quantizer.
 Scaled values are commonly rounded to the nearest integer, denoted by $\lceil \cdot \rfloor$, and elements that exceed the representation range of the quantized domain $\mathcal{A}_b$ are clipped.

-Methods for tuning these quantizers broadly fall into two paradigms: quantization-aware training (QAT) and post-training quantization (PTQ).
-QAT methods train or fine-tune a neural network with quantization in the loop, which often requires significant compute resources and sufficiently large datasets~\cite{nagel2021white, gholami2022survey}.
-Our work focuses on PTQ methods, which directly cast and calibrate pre-trained models and often rely on little to no data without end-to-end training~\cite{nagel2021white, gholami2022survey}.
-PTQ methods tend to follow a similar general structure~\cite{lybrand2021greedy, frantar2022optq, chee2024quip}, greedily casting and calibrating quantized models layer-by-layer or block-by-block while seeking to approximate the minimizer of the reconstruction error
+Methods for tuning quantized models broadly fall into two paradigms: quantization-aware training (QAT) and post-training quantization (PTQ).
+QAT methods train or fine-tune a neural network with quantization in the loop, which often requires significant compute and sufficiently large datasets.
+Our work focuses on PTQ methods, which directly calibrate pre-trained models and rely on minimal data without end-to-end training.
+Many recent PTQ methods follow a common general structure, greedily casting and calibrating quantized models layer-by-layer or block-by-block while seeking to approximate the minimizer of the reconstruction error in Eq.~\ref{eq:standard-reconstr-problem}, where $\bm{q}^*$ is the optimal set of quantized weights and $\bm{\Tilde{X}}$ is the quantized counterpart of $\bm{X}$.